grebnafets/documenter/README.md

   Documents your program in HTML, displays images within img tags within the comment section in your code.

-Why I wrote this documenter:
+Why I wrote the "documenter":
 ==========

   I wrote it to help document my own code which I will later release under GNUv2.